hasura/graphql-engine/docs/graphql/manual/schema/relationships/index.rst

 To rename a relationship, head to ``Data -> [table-name] -> Relationships`` in the console, drop the existing relationship and recreate it with the new name.

-**Note:** You might not be allowed to drop a relationship if it has been referenced elsewhere (e.g. in a permissions rule)
+**Note:** You might not be allowed to drop a relationship if it has been referenced elsewhere (e.g. in a permissions rule).